holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 3. The person responsible for the application should know if a troganised version of your application is swapped in, or even if your file time-stamps have changed.
 This is not one of Supervisor's responsibilities.
 4. Ability to add the following later without having to swap the chosen offering:
     1. Reverse proxy: I do not see a problem
-    2. Integrate NodeJS’s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
+    2. Integrate NodeJSâ€™s core module [cluster](https://nodejs.org/api/cluster.html) into your NodeJS application for load balancing.
 This would be completely separate to supervisor.
     3. Visibility of application statistics could be added later with the likes of Monit or something else.
 For me, Supervisor does not do enough.
 Monit does.
 Plus if you need what Monit offers, then you have to have three packages to think about, or Something like Supervisor, which is not an init system, so it kind of sits in the middle of the ultimate stack.
 So my way of thinking is, use the init system you already have to do the low level lifting and then something small to take care of everything else on your server that the init system is not really designed for, and Monit does this job really well.
 Just keep in mind also.
 This is not based on any bias.
 I had not used Monit before this exercise.
 It has been a couple of years since a lot of this was written though and Monit has had a home in my security focussed hosting facility since then.
 I never look at it or touch it, Monit just lets me know when there are issues and is quiet the rest of the time.
 5. Supervisor is a mature product.
 It has been around since 2004 and is still actively developed.
 The official and community provided [docs](https://serversforhackers.com/monitoring-processes-with-supervisord) are good.
 6. Yes it is production ready.
 It has proven itself.